Gerry Cinnamon: 2018: Touring

-The early months of 2018 were dominated by a sold-out Scottish tour, followed by several dates across the rest of Britain and Ireland, with the vast majority of the tickets once more sold out well in advance and some gigs moved to higher capacity venues due to the demand.
+The early months of 2018 were dominated by a sold-out Scottish tour, followed by several dates across the rest of Britain and Ireland, with some gigs moved to higher capacity venues due to the demand.
 During one performance in Inverness, he briefly stopped playing to confront a member of the audience who had thrown a drink onto the stage.

 On 28 June 2018, two days before the event, the organisers of TRNSMT announced that Cinnamon's performance at the festival had been moved to a later, higher profile time slot (benefitting from J Hus's cancellation).
 He was also booked to play at the RiZE Festival (the replacement of the long-running V Festival) and the Tartan Heart Festival (Belladrum) during August 2018.

-A further four gigs were announced for the coming December in Glasgow, including on Christmas Eve; those also sold out almost instantly, leaving unlucky fans frustrated.
+A further four gigs were announced for the coming December in Glasgow, including on Christmas Eve; those also sold out.
 Some complained to Cinnamon via social media about the prices of tickets available on resale sites, leading him to respond publicly "If you think I want some corporate goon reselling my ticks for 10x the asking price you've lost it.
 If you think I'm somehow involved or can stop it when the biggest bands in the world can't do anything about it then you're misinformed at best".
-Further December 2018 shows in Dundee, Aberdeen and Kilmarnock were later announced which again sold out in seconds.
+Further December 2018 shows in Dundee, Aberdeen and Kilmarnock were later announced.

-Following a run of arena shows supporting The Courteeners, Gerry announced his own England and Ireland tour.
-Tickets for the tour again sold out within seconds leading to the addition of extra dates and upgraded venues.
+Following a run of arena shows supporting The Courteeners, Cinnamon announced his own England and Ireland tour.

 2019

 Cinnamon headlined a stage at Edinburgh's Hogmanay 2018/19 street party.
-In January 2019 he played two gigs in Amsterdam.
+In January 2019, he played two gigs in Amsterdam.
 In February, he was announced as one of the Friday main stage performers at the forthcoming TRNSMT event in July, and was also added to the bill for several other festivals in the summer season including Benicàssim, Isle of Wight, Kendal Calling, Y Not and Glastonbury Festival.

 On 7 May 2019, it was announced that Cinnamon would support Liam Gallagher at his gig at Irish Independent Park in Cork on 23 June 2019.

 On 12 July, it was announced that he would be performing at the new P&J Live venue in Aberdeen on Saturday 23 November, which subsequently broke the record for highest attendance at a Scottish indoor event at 15,000 attendees, and two shows at the SSE Hydro in his hometown of Glasgow on Friday 20 December.
 The arena tour was further extended throughout venues in England and Ireland with all 125,000 tickets selling out in advance.

-In December, Cinnamon supported Liam Gallagher during his Australian tour.
+In December, Cinnamon supported Liam Gallagher during his Australian tour as well as playing his own shows in Sydney, Brisbane and Melbourne.